The geometric deformation of curved $L_\infty$ algebras and Lie algebroids: Curved structures from vector bundles and geometric deformation

-If one stays in $\delta^{-1}$ gauge and works in the contexts of infinite jets, the result may be deduced from the formal exponential map as in \cite{GG_l}.
+If one stays in $\delta^{-1}$ gauge and works in the contexts of infinite jets, the result follows from the formal exponential map as in \cite{GG_l}.
 The homotopy given in that context comes necessarily from a genuine isomorphism of dg algebras.
-In the light of Fedosov's method, we consider a more computable approach with arbitrary gauge choice.
-By working with the family version of $L_\infty$ algebra parameterised by $\Delta^n$ for any $n$, we also specify the form of homotopy sits behind.
+We consider the more computable Fedosov's approach, with arbitrary gauge choice, by working with a family version of $L_\infty$ algebras.
 The main result is Proposition \ref{gerhtpy}, from which Proposition \ref{prophtpy} can be deduced.